New Order (Nazism): Conquest of Lebensraum in Eastern Europe

-German women were encouraged to have as many children as possible to populate the newly acquired Eastern territories.
-To encourage this fertility policy, the Lebensborn program was expanded and the state decoration known as the Gold Honor Cross of the German Mother was instituted, which was awarded to German women who bore at least eight children for the Third Reich.
-There was also an effort by Martin Bormann and Himmler to introduce new marriage legislation to facilitate population growth, which would have allowed decorated war heroes to marry an additional wife.
-Himmler envisaged a German population of 300,000,000 by 2000.
+To populate the acquired Eastern territories, the Lebensborn program was expanded and the Cross of Honor of the German Mother was instituted to reward women who bore at least eight children.
+Martin Bormann and Himmler also considered marriage legislation allowing decorated war heroes to take additional wives, with Himmler envisioning a German population of 300 million by the year 2000.